for expert service

 We have LED drywall reveals that are designed to be shallow enough to avoid interfering with the support structure of your wall when using, for example, 1/2" drywall.
 However, if you choose a shallow LED drywall wall channel, it is recommended that you use an LED strip with a higher population to avoid hot spots and maintain a smooth, homogeneous finish.
 For example, our 120 or 180 LED/meter White Iris range is appropriate for low-profile applications.

-C) Desired functionality of your plaster in LED lighting
+C) Desired functionality of your lighting

 Is the concept for your LED drywall lighting to produce functional lighting or to offer feature or mood lighting?